777388/DEF/README.md

 - Loopback server that sends hacks back to sender

-in order to use this correctly implement this code into your .bashrc:
+in order to use this correctly implement this code into your .bashrc and run "a" in terminal:

 function lose(){